kyma-project/kyma/docs/serverless/03-08-function-processing.md

 Thanks to the implemented reconciliation loop, the Function Controller constantly observes all newly created or updated resources.
 If it detects changes, it fetches the appropriate resource's status and only then updates the Function's status.

+Function Controller observes the status of the underlying deployment.
+In case the minimum availibility condition of the replicas is not satisfied, the Function Controller sets the `Running` status to `Unknown` with reason `MinimumReplicasUnavailable`.
+Such Function should be considered unhealthy and the runtime profile or amount of replicas should be adjusted.

 ![Function running](./assets/running.svg)